Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 As you can see, recent changes in cyberattack tactics and targets put your business in the crosshairs of actors who will try to do you harm.

-Protecting yourself from these groups will require more time, effort, and money than in the past.
-But remember, your potential savings of time money and perhaps your reputation will be larger, too.
+Protecting yourself from these groups will require more time, effort, and money than before.
+But remember, your potential savings of time, money, and perhaps your reputation will be larger.

-In the tit-for-tat war of cybersecurity, the bad guys are still ahead, but by less than before.
-Even in a one-computer office, the risk is real, and it won’t go away.
+In the tit-for-tat cybersecurity war, the bad guys are still ahead, but by less than before.
+Even in a one-computer office, the risk is real and won’t disappear.
 The best that you can do is: